cloud-design-dev/IBM-Cloud-VPC-Bastion-Schematics/README.md

 ![Zone 1 Diagram][1]

 ## Customizing
 If you want to change the default variables you may need access to the VPC API to pull latest stock images and profiles that are valid for the region you are deploying in to.
+See [Customization](CUSTOMIZATION.md) for guidance.

 [1]:    images/zone1-deployment.png "Zone1 VPC Deployment"